mlverse/torch/content/start/guess_the_correlation/index.markdown

     [39]  0.49  0.86 -0.70  0.51  0.47 -0.46  0.88  0.00  0.24  0.28  0.28 -0.04 -0.74  0.43  0.74  0.01 -0.21  0.66 -0.45
     [58] -0.44  0.50 -0.69 -0.65 -0.66 -0.55 -0.53

-Now, just as they got their own `Dataset` objects, test and validation data need their own `DataLoader` each.
+Now, just as they got their own `Dataset` objects, test and validation data each need their own `DataLoader`.

 ```r